-Just around the corner on Kalverstraat you can find a Waterstones bookshop.
-There too you can find a really decent selection of books, magazines, toys, stationary and event some British food stuffs.
+Just around the corner on Kalverstraat, you can find a Waterstones bookshop.
+There too you can find a really decent selection of books, magazines, toys, stationary and even some British foodstuffs.
 That is handy since Marks and Spencer closed up shop.
 Again, here is quite a large bookshop with great staff.
 They are sometimes great deals to be had too.

 Website : Waterstones Amsterdam

-Just along the street on Muntplein you can find one of those bargain bookshop places that has books based on all sorts of subjects. the accent here is on the price. there are some classic novels to be had for under 5 euros, but a lot of it is sports or rock music books.
-There are a decent selection of books for kids if you are looking for bargains of that kind.
+Just along the street on Muntplein, you can find one of those bargain bookshop places with books based on all sorts of subjects.
+The accent here is on the price.
+There are some classic novels to be had for under 5 euros, but a lot of it is sports or rock music books.
+There is a decent selection of books for kids if you are looking for bargains of that kind.

 English language media

-The internet of course has a whole selection of sites in English about Amsterdam.
+The internet, of course, has a whole selection of sites in English about Amsterdam.
 You can find pretty much everything you need for Amsterdam there.
 Here at International Locals, we endeavour to collate all the essentials you need into one handy place.
-Another resource you should be keeping an eye on the the iamsterdam.nl website.
-It is created and curated by the local government and covers lots of topics you will find useful.
-They events listings are very complete and exhaustive.
+Another resource you should be keeping an eye on the iamsterdam.nl website.
+It is created and curated by the local government and covers lots of topics you will find helpful.
+The events listings are complete and exhaustive.
 It is also full of great advice for everything you need in Amsterdam.

 Our go-to source for what is happening in The Netherlands is Dutch News.
 All the news you need to know about, but in English.
-A very useful resource.
+A handy resource.

-If you listen to the radio and some do all the time, then you might like to have some English-language radio in amsterdam. well you are in luck because there is the brilliant English Breakfast Radio show.
+If you listen to the radio and some do it all the time, then you might like to have some English-language radio in Amsterdam.
+Well, you are lucky because there is a brilliant English Breakfast Radio show.
 Lots of news, chat, interviews and more.
 It can be found by clicking here.

 A cinephile paradise.
-Amsterdam has a large number of cinemas showing the vary latest Hollywood blockbusters and reruns of classics.
+Amsterdam has a large number of cinemas showing the various latest Hollywood blockbusters and reruns of classics.
 You can also see world cinema, film festivals and themed ‘cycles’ of films by director or topic.
-There really is so much choice ! the addition in recent years of the Filmhallen in the centre and the Eye Film Museum in Noord have boosted screen numbers and showings to the next level.
+There really is so much choice!
+The addition in recent years of the Filmhallen in the centre and the Eye Film Museum in Noord have boosted screen numbers and showings to the next level.

 Here are a list of the cinemas in the Amsterdam area and their weblink :

-There are also a number of large Pathé cinemas in the Amsterdam area and their listings can be found here : Pathé cinemas
+There are also several large Pathé cinemas in the Amsterdam area, and their listings can be found here: Pathé cinemas

-Save money and see more films with 2 cards schemes that give you unliketed access to films al month long for a fixed price:
+Save money and see more films with two cards schemes that give you unlimited access to films all month long for a fixed price:

 This card covers all of the cinemas in the first section above and more around the country.
-It allows you to to go to 43 cinemas in all.
-The beauty of this card is that the cinemas are all so different and you can discover so many great places.
-The cost per month is just under 20 Euros, so if you go at least twice you have it covered.
+It allows you to go to 43 cinemas in all.
+The beauty of this card is that the cinemas are all so different and you can discover so many fabulous places.
+The monthly cost is just under 20 Euros, so if you go at least twice, you have it covered.
 Anything above that is effectively free.

 The selection is just huge.